segmentio/segment-docs/src/connections/functions/environment.md

 **Get Version history**: Use the `/versions` endpoint to retrieve a list of version records and metadata of a certain page size.
 You can also use this endpoint to get version source code for a given version ID.

-**Restore a previous version**: Use the `/restore` endpoint to restore a previous Function version.
+**Restore a previous version**: Use the `/restore` endpoint to restore a previous function version.
 This creates a new version with the same source as the version you are restoring.

 **Create or update versions**: Create or update a function to add a version record and save the source code.